How to Grow Grasses Successfully

 Cattails and bulrush are vigorous native perennial grasses suitable for marshy ground.
 They form colonies well-adapted to poorly drained soil.
 Sturdy underwater roots, called rhizomes, can withstand winter freezing.
 These large aquatic plants offer erosion control, wildlife cover, nesting materials, and feed.
 They can even be grown in large pots submerged in manufactured pools and water features.

-Soft stem bulrush grows in deep or shallow water, survives flooding and draining, and likes marshy ground as well as wooded wetlands.
+Soft stem bulrush grows in deep or shallow water, survives flooding and draining, and likes marshy ground and wooded wetlands.
 Bul rush can even withstand salt or brackish water.

 Tips on how to plant grasses